Microsoft-USEduAzure/workshops/serverless/readme.md

 An HTTP triggered function categorizes tweets as green, yellow, or red based on the sentiment score.
 An email is sent that includes the original tweet and a translation if applicable when poor sentiment is detected.
 The tweet is retweeted if it has positive sentiment and profanity is not detected.

+Finally, we will create a Serverless instance of Azure SQL DB to import the data into and visualize the results with Power BI.

 ![Search for Text Translator](media/serverless-diagram.png)

 In this tutorial, you learn how to: